-The rhetoric in Washington, D.C., of late has been rather monotonic.
 The political landscape seems dominated by the economy, from stimulus bills and consumer protection agencies to tea parties and anti-tax rallies.
 Yet despite Capitol Hill’s singular focus, new research suggests the left and the right are still separated by a cultural divide.

 Political scientists have long questioned the influence of culture on politics in America.
 In their eyes, the difference between liberals and conservatives boiled down to one thing—the economy.
 That prevailing theory has been driven by analyses of voting behavior, a relatively new approach that has revolutionized the field.
 But even counting votes can fall short.
 In votes, experts hear only a whisper of a congressman’s ideology.
 His or her true orientation is often muddled by party strategies, ornery constituencies, and other political necessities.